aleontiev/dj/README.md

 ## Commands

 Run `django --help` to see a list of supported commands.
-Run `django <subcommand> --help` for help on any specific subcommand:
+Run `django SUBCOMMAND --help` for help on any specific subcommand:

 ### django init